 Now comes, the biggest question which might baffle a couple after they have seen the disaster the first time- how long should they wait to give it a second try?
 Logically speaking, once the cause of IVF failure is diagnosed, they should start to set things right and go for a second attempt only when it has been done.
 But what if there is no such condition that needs to be treated, as in case the IVF has failed due to clinical incompetence?

-As such, it is totally up to the patient to decide how long they should wait for trying again after the initial IVF failure, though they should wait long enough to have healed physically and emotionally from the trauma.
+As such, it is totally up to the patient to decide how long they should wait to try again after the initial IVF failure, though they should wait long enough to have healed physically and emotionally from the trauma.
 This is the reason why they would be advised to wait a bit before a subsequent attempt, though they can take a call as soon as they want to.
-In the meantime, they should adopt a healthy and stress-free lifestyle to prepare themselves for the joyful journey which awaits them.
+In the meantime, they should adopt a healthy and stress-free lifestyle to prepare themselves for the joyful journey that awaits them.

-At Gaudium IVF, patients can get a free second opinion from the reputed fertility specialist, Dr Manika Khanna and get help with complicated cases such as those with a history of previous IVF failure.
+At Gaudium IVF, patients can get a free second opinion from the reputed fertility/IVF specialist, Dr Manika Khanna, and get help with complicated cases such as those with a history of previous IVF failure.